Generic Name: beclomethasone inhalation (be kloe METH a sone)

-Store the inhaler device upright (with the mouthpiece on top) at room temperature away from moisture and heat.
-Keep the medicine canister away from open flame or high heat, such as in a car on a hot day.
+Store at room temperature away from moisture and heat.
+Store the inhaler device with the canister upright and the mouthpiece on top.
+Keep the canister away from open flame or high heat, such as in a car on a hot day.
 The canister may explode if it gets too hot.
 Do not puncture or burn an empty inhaler canister.

 What happens if I miss a dose?

 Use the medicine as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not use extra medicine to make up the missed dose.